Christ-Mind-Teachings/cmi-acol/_course/chap09.md

 yourself, and when such chance occurrences come about you quickly override compassion with practicality.
 While it makes sense to you to attempt to dispel a child’s nightmare, you see no way to dispel your own.
-You hide fear beneath the surface, and behind each alternative label you would give it, in a desperate attempt to see it not.
+You hide fear beneath the surface and behind each alternative label you would give it, in a desperate attempt to see it not.
 To live in fear is, indeed, a curse, and one that you would try to tell yourself is not present in your life.
 You look to others to feel compassion for, to those living in countries torn by war or neighborhoods steeped in violence.
 There is cause for fear, you say.
 But not here.

 9.20 This is the only way you have been able to see to bring relief to the nightmare of a life of fear.
 You project fear outward and away from